 - Keep an eye on your credit history.
-If someone gets access to your bank account, they could sign up for credit cards and other financial products that would affect your credit.
+With your banking information, someone else could sign up for credit cards and other financial products that would affect your credit.
 Check your credit history if you think your account is at risk.
-If you think you’ve been hacked, contact the credit bureaus used in Canada, Equifax and TransUnion, to place a fraud alert on your file so lenders will contact you to confirm your identity before approving any applications for credit.
-For more information on your credit score, including what it is and why it’s important, click here.
+If you’ve been hacked, contact Canada’s two credit bureaus, Equifax and TransUnion, to place a fraud alert on your file so lenders will contact you to confirm your identity before approving any applications for credit.

 - Sign up for text alerts.
 Apps and text alerts can send you a notification whenever your debit card is used.
 This can help you track spending and immediately know where and when your card is used.